hackclub/hackclub/workshops/shared_clipboard/README.md

 err = w.Flush()
 return err
 ```
 Because this is a buffered writer, we have to remember to flush. (flush sends all the data in the buffer down the- I mean to the computer at the other end.)
-Along the way we check for errors and if we find any, we return them.
+Along the way, we check for errors and if we find any, we return them.

 ### Check for sent clipboards